1lliter8/gov-uk-gpt/README.md

-# gov-uk-gpt
+# GOV.UK GPT

-OpenAI actions for using GOV.UK APIs
+A repo of OpenAI actions for using GOV.UK APIs.